Smart Contract Development for Crowdfunding (ICO/IDO/IEO)

 Testing and Audit

-Foundry fuzzing mandatory for crowdsale contracts:
+Foundry fuzzing is mandatory for crowdsale contracts:

 function testFuzz_purchaseCalculation(uint256 ethAmount, uint256 decimals) public {